HateFregeLoveRussell/My-Notes/Class Notes/ECE 481/ECE 481 Portal.md

 Tuesdays 4-5pm, E5-5114 starting May 16th
 Knock on door if closed

+##### Lecture Material
+Lecture notes will be released at least one day prior to the lecture

+##### Assignment
+The assignments of this class total 20% of the grade and resemble questions found both in the midterm and final.
+Assignments are subject to late-days with a 20% loss in maximum assignment mark for every day which it is late.

 ### Class Content:
 - **1. Introduction:** Motivated Examples, Introduction to Discrete-Time Control Systems and Sampled-Data Controlled Systems (1 lecture)
 - **2. Review of Signals, Systems and Analog Control:** BIBO Stability, Feedback Stability, Time-Domain Specifications, Stead-State Performance, Frequency-Domain Analysis.
 (2 lectures)